Skip to main content

 Ship their integration

-Drop the widget script tag, or hand them the API key for custom checkout, or register the MCP server for agent-operated flows.
+Drop the widget script tag, hand them the API key for custom checkout, or register the MCP server for agent-operated flows.
 Each option carries the reference tag automatically.

 Step 04